MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/retention-policies.md

 If you set up multiple retention policies, each with a different action (retain, delete, or both). the following principles of retention apply.

-## Create and manage retention policies
+## Create and manage retention policies for Teams chats and channel messages

+### Create a retention policy

-To create a Teams retention policy for chats and channel messages, do the following:
+To create a retention policy for Teams chats and channel messages, do the following:

 1. In the left navigation of the Security & Compliance Center, go to **Information governance** > **Retention**.
 2. Select **Create**.